epickrram/perf-workshop/README.md

 System Jitter Utility
 =====================

-A test program for determining causes of jitter.
+A test program for exploring causes of jitter.